Krrish (franchise): Raj Saxena

 The villain of Koi...
 Mil Gaya.
-He loves Nisha, and understanding that Nisha loves Rohit, he constantly tries to defeat him.
+He loves Nisha, and understanding that Nisha loves Rohit, he constantly tries to humiliate him.

 Inspector Khurshid Khan

 Police inspector who tries to capture Jadoo in Koi...
 Mil Gaya.

 Dr. Siddhant Arya

-The villain of Krrish, who wants to use a future seeing computer to rule the world.
+The villain of Krrish, who wants to use a future-seeing computer to rule the world.

 Kaal

 The villain of Krrish 3.
 A handicapped evil genius who exhibits telekinetic powers, he is the founder of Kaal Laboratory and the creator of Maanvars, a team of mutants made by fusing the serum of humans and animals.
 He is Rohit's long-lost second son who was born through Dr. Arya's experiment.

 Kaya

 Kaal's female henchman in Krrish 3, who is created by fusing the serum of a woman and a chameleon.
 She is instrumental in Kaal's scheme because of her ability to shapeshift into anybody whenever she wishes.
 She later falls in love with Krishna after shape-shifting into Priya.